icaroribeiro/hash-code-challenge/README.md

 | title          | String    |
 | description    | String    |

-In addition to the previous fields, there is another field named **discount** that refers to the discount related to the product, displayed only when a discount is applicable.
+In addition to the previous fields, there is other field named **discount** that refers to the discount applied to the product, displayed only when it is applicable.
 In this case, the pct and value_in_cents fields refer to the percentage and the value of the discount in cents, respectively.

 | Fields         | Data type |
 |:---------------|:----------|